tongwentang/tongwen-core/README.md

-# TongWenCore and TongWen
+# TongWen Core converter

 A fast converter between Traditional Chinese and Simplified Chinese.

-This repository has two classes, TongWenCore for convert character between Traditional Chinese and Simplified Chinese, TongWenParser for travese DOM tree and collect meaningful text.
-Both classes are `Promise` friendly.
+This project provided a way to convert character between Traditional Chinese and Simplified Chinese in speed.
+A core and a parser being provided, the former help you to convert string, and the latter help you to travese DOM tree and collect meaningful text.

 ## Installation